-In order to process an allegation of sexual harassment or sexual misconduct not falling under the 2020 Title IX regulations, the individual, accompanied by an advocate if they wish, must process the complaint through the Office for Diversity, Equity and Inclusion.
+To process an allegation of sexual harassment or sexual misconduct not falling under the 2020 Title IX regulations, the individual, accompanied by an advocate if they wish, must process the complaint through the Office for Diversity, Equity, and Inclusion.
 Knowingly false or malicious accusations may result in disciplinary action.